Cinnamon Swirl Sourdough Bread Recipe: No Stress, No Leaks

 • Brown Sugar: Cinnamon’s wingman; adds that irresistible sweetness.
 If you don’t have any on hand, you can mix white sugar with molasses to make your own.

 • Bread Flour: A bit of bread flour in the cinnamon sugar mixture helps absorb some of the moisture so it’s not too runny.
-It also helps the filling stay in place when you roll it up which is one of the secrets to the perfect swirl!
-You can sub in all-purpose flour, no problem.
+It also helps everything stay in place when you roll it up — one of the secrets to getting that perfect swirl!
+Substitute all-purpose flour if you need to.

 Step 1: Feed Your Starter

 Getting your starter ready at the perfect time is all about the feeding ratio.
+This recipe uses 120g of active starter.
 If you want it ready by morning, feed it right before bed using a 1:5:5 ratio.
 This slows things down so it peaks in 10-12 hours.

-Mix 15g starter + 75g water + 75g bread flour so you end up with about 45g extra to maintain your starter.
+Mix 15g starter + 75g water + 75g bread flour; you’ll have 45g extra to maintain your starter.

-Alternatively, if you’re starting in the morning and want it ready by around noon, go with a 1:1:1 ratio, which speeds things up so it peaks in 4-6 hours.
+Alternatively, if you’re starting in the morning and want it ready around noon, go with a 1:1:1 ratio, which speeds things up so it peaks in 4-6 hours.
 For that, mix 50g starter + 50g water + 50g bread flour.
+This ratio leaves you 30g extra.

 Either way, you’ll know it’s ready when it’s bubbly, flat on top, and ideally, tripled in size.